FireAid: Controversy

 Six months after the concert was held, some victims of the fires told the media that they had not received any money from the concert organizers.
 The Annenberg Foundation responded:

 As a newly formed 501c3, FireAid does not have the capability to make direct payments to individuals and that was never the plan.
 To deliver aid into the community, we partnered directly with trusted local nonprofits who have the capacity to reach the communities in need, to provide food security, housing, and resources for schools.
 Each dollar was intended for the community, and a stipulation of the funds was that not a single dollar was spent on administrative costs.

 On July 31, 2025, Representative Kevin Kiley (CA-03) posted on X about this issue and requested the Department of Justice to investigate.
-In response, FireAid hired a law firm, Latham & Watkins to go over the funds sent.
+In response, FireAid hired a law firm, Latham & Watkins to review the funds sent.
+Their report found no misrepresentation, fraud, or otherwise improper management or use of funds.
+The House Judiciary Committee released an interim report in January 2026.
+According to the Committee, FireAid disbursed at least $75 million to 118 non-profits and at least $25 million has not been distributed.
+The report criticized FireAid for more than a half-million dollars that were "used to pay bonuses, salaries, and consultants for non-profit organizations" along with funds sent to causes "with little or no nexus to assisting fire victims."
+Additionally, it faulted the organization for misleading donors in claiming funds would be sent "directly" to victims of the fire when "FireAid has diverted donations to third-party groups" instead.